jroberts-ellevation/global-styles/README.md

 Publishing:
 Changes made to this repo must be versioned by incrementing the version in package.json.
 This way all consuming projects will receive the latest style changes.

+TODO
+- compatibility with web: assess assetts (what needs to come over to global-styles, what can stay)